-The San Bernardino Community College District most recently conducted a comprehensive Self-Evaluation Report for the Accrediting Commission for Community and Junior Colleges (ACCJC) in October 2014 and submitted Follow-Up Reports in March 2016.
-As of June 8, 2016 both SBVC and CHC are fully accredited.
+The San Bernardino Community College District most recently conducted a comprehensive Self-Evaluation Report for the Accrediting Commission for Community and Junior Colleges (ACCJC) in October 2014.
+The District is in the process of addressing recommendations outlined by the ACCJC and will submit a follow-up Self-Evaluation Report in March 2016.
 SBCCD continues to embrace a culture of institutional improvement and refinement.
 The SBCCD District Alignment Plan is a testament to the District's determination to sustain a culture of accountability and integrated planning.